-To ensure maximum impact of limited EPSCoR funds, requests for funding must:
+To ensure maximum impact of limited EPSCoR funds, requests for RII Track-2 FEC funding must:

-- Add significantly to the research capability of the participating jurisdictions in a designated focus area; - Contribute to the advancement of research and innovation in the proposal's focus area; - Illustrate how the participating jurisdictions' research capacities will be positively impacted by the collaborative effort; - Outline clear plans for the recruitment and/or development of diverse early-career faculty; - Engage the full diversity of the participating jurisdictions' resources in STEM workforce development; and - Present a detailed strategy to generate subsequent, sustained non-EPSCoR funding from federal, jurisdictional, or private sector sources.
+- Add significantly to the research capacity of the participating jurisdictions in the designated focus area; - Contribute to the advancement of research and innovation in the proposal's focus area; - Illustrate how the participating jurisdictions' research capacities will be positively impacted by the collaborative effort; - Outline clear plans for the recruitment and/or development of early-career faculty that are underrepresented in the chosen STEM field; - Engage the full diversity of the participating jurisdictions' resources including two- and four-year colleges, minority serving institutions, and local and state industry in STEM workforce development; - Engage and collaborate with social and economic scientists to understand and assess the societal implications of emerging, innovative and disruptive technologies on impacted communities; and - Present a detailed plan to demonstrate the potential for economic impact of the endeavor and present a sustainability plan for obtaining subsequent, sustained non-EPSCoR funding from federal, jurisdictional, or private sector sources.

-Note: In all instances, clear specification of research and education goals, performance metrics, and a timetable for achieving goals is a requirement for EPSCoR support.
+Note: In all instances, clear specification of research and education goals, performance metrics, evaluation, management, and a timetable for achieving goals is a requirement for EPSCoR support.

-RII Track-2 FEC proposals are expected to be investigator-driven collaborations and the PI and co-PIs must all be active researchers in the focus area of the proposal.
-Proposals should clearly specify research, education and workforce development goals, a timetable for achieving those goals, and an evaluation plan with measurable performance metrics.
+RII Track-2 FEC proposals are expected to be STEM-driven collaborations and the PI and co-PIs should all be active researchers in the focus area of the proposal.
+Proposals should clearly explain how the proposed research, education and workforce development activities will create or increase the capacity for the jurisdictions involved to participate in the industries of tomorrow.
+A timetable for achieving those goals, and a logic model with a clearly articulated theory of change that identifies appropriate indicators of progress towards the desired outcomes is required.